 Tortoise use: Although abundant at many sites in the west Mojave Desert these species were not recorded in the diets of desert tortoises (Jennings and Berry 2015).

 Propagation, production, and cultivation: Lasthenia species establish and propagate from seed easily, usually germinating within 5-15 days (Everett and O’Brien 2012).
 Seeds must be protected from birds but given full sun (Everett and O’Brien 2012).
-L. californica seeds had 100% germination within two weeks at 21°C with 16 hours of light; seedlings were kept at 18.3°C for three weeks until they were ready to transplant (Walker 2013).
+Lasthenia californica seeds had 100% germination within two weeks at 21°C with 16 hours of light; seedlings were kept at 18.3°C for three weeks until they were ready to transplant (Walker 2013).

 Recoverability: L. californica was reduced by fires in the Sonoran Desert, but populations in burned areas may increase in density and biomass within a year after fires (Cave and Patten 1984).
 This species also increases after fire in vernal pool environments in northern and central California (Pollak and Kan 1998).